-For the actuarial valuation measured as of June 30, 2019, the discount rate for the RHBF was updated to 3.5%.
-Disability rates were adjusted to the non-grandfathered assumptions used in the Teachers' and State Employees' Retirement System actuarial valuation to better align with the anticipated incidence of disability.
-Medical and prescription drug claims were changed based on most recent experience, and medical and prescription drug trend rates were changed to the current schedule.
+For the actuarial valuation measured as of June 30, 2020, the discount rate for the RHBF was updated to 2.21%.
+In the prior year, disability rates were adjusted to the non-grandfathered assumptions used in the Teachers' and State Employees' Retirement System actuarial valuation to better align with the anticipated incidence of disability.
+Medical and prescription drug claim costs were changed based on most recent experience, and medical and prescription drug trend rates were changed to the current schedule.
 Enrollment assumptions were updated to model expected migrations among RHBF plan options over the next four years.
 For the DIPNC actuarial valuation as of December 31, 2018, for individuals who may become disabled in the future, the Social Security disability income benefit (which is an offset for the DIPNC benefit) was updated to be based on assumed Social Security calculation parameters in the year of disability.
+The assumed costs related to the Patient Protection and Affordable Care Act regarding the Health Insurance Provider Fee for the fully insured plans and Excise Tax were removed when those pieces were repealed December 2019.

-The Notes to Required Supplementary Information reflect the most recent available information included in the State of North Carolina's 2019 Comprehensive Annual Financial Report.
+The Notes to Required Supplementary Information reflect the most recent available information included in the State of North Carolina's 2020 Comprehensive Annual Financial Report.